PingOne Advanced Identity Cloud

 g0wmSpoAIwH6HAwCnurvRcfYqh4

-Unique session ID used by PingOne Advanced Identity Cloud to determine whether OIDC ID tokens granted for the same client relate to the same session.
+Unique session ID used by Advanced Identity Cloud to determine whether OIDC ID tokens granted for the same client relate to the same session.
 This appears when Enable Session Management (storeOpsToken) is set to true in the OAuth 2.0 provider settings.

 Organization